 Sandie taught second grade in the college’s Laboratory School before accepting a position in the Department of Earth and Space Sciences teaching geology, meteorology, and geomorphology on both the undergraduate and graduate levels.
 Upon her retirement from West Chester State College in 1999, she received the designation Professor Emerita.

 Sandie began working with the Summit Historical Society in the early 1980s as a tour guide and presenter of a variety of programs.
-She continues that role today, leading tours and giving programs not only for the Society but for the Breckenridge Heritage Alliance as well as the Frisco Historic Park and Museum.
+She continues that role today, leading tours and giving programs for the Breckenridge Heritage Alliance and the Frisco Historic Park and Museum.
 Over the years she has published twenty books about Summit County, some in conjunction with the Heritage Alliance and the Frisco Historic Park and Museum.
 Sandie received the Theobald Award in 2013 in recognition of her work in preserving the history of Breckenridge and encouraging heritage tourism.
-She presently serves as President of the Summit Historical Society.
+She also served as President of the Summit Historical Society.

-Passionate about preserving the early history of Summit County, Sandie jumped at the chance to endow an archives that would provide a climate-controlled facility for preserving precious photographs and other archival materials.
+Passionate about preserving the early history of Summit County, Sandie jumped at the chance to endow an archives that would provide an environmental-controlled facility for preserving precious photographs and other archival materials.
 With a trained archivist on site, the collections would be available to county residents and visitors alike for research.
-Sandie is very pleased with the cooperative efforts of the Summit Historical Society and the Breckenridge Heritage Alliance in establishing the archives room.